awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-upload-deployment-pkg.md

 In this step, you upload the deployment package using the AWS CLI\.

 1. At the command prompt, run the following Lambda AWS CLI `create-function` command using the `adminuser` as the `--profile`\.
+For more information on setting this up, see [Configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.
 You need to update the command by providing the \.zip file path and the execution role ARN\.
 For the runtime parameter, choose between `nodejs6.10`, `nodejs4.3`, `python3.6`, `python2.7` or `java8`, depending on the code sample you when you created your deployment package\.

    ```
    $ aws lambda create-function \
-   --region us-west-2 \
+   --region region \
    --function-name CreateThumbnail \
    --zip-file fileb://file-path/CreateThumbnail.zip \
    --role role-arn \